Top of the page

 You can learn how much potassium is in certain foods.
 Then you can control how much potassium you get in your diet.

-potassium.
+Your doctor or dietitian can help you plan a diet that gives you the right amount of potassium.
 There is no diet that is right for everyone.
 Your diet will be based on how well your kidneys are working and whether you are on dialysis.

 Your diet may change as your disease changes.
 See your doctor for regular testing.
 Testing helps you know when to change your diet.
 Your doctor or dietitian can help you do this.

 Changing your diet can be hard.
 But it is very important to make the recommended changes.
 They will help you stay healthy for as long as possible.

-control the amount of potassium in your diet if you know which foods are low or high in potassium.
+You can control the amount of potassium in your diet if you know which foods are low or high in potassium.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter Y438 in the search box to learn more about "Learning About Chronic Kidney Disease and Potassium."
+Enter Y438 in the search box to learn more about "Learning About Chronic Kidney Disease and Potassium".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2022 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.